bhbmaster/covid19/README.md

 ```

-Run each script like so (python = python3.9 or newer):
+Instead of running `run.sh`, you can manually run each script like so (python = python3.9 or newer):

 ```bash
 python covid19plot.py                           # main world plotted